-If you’ve never made a rustic tart, these are tarts shaped by hand.
-They can be made very quickly and have an inviting, rustic look.
+If you’ve never made a rustic tart, I think you will enjoy shaping your tart shell by hand.
+This style of tart crust can be made very quickly and has an inviting, homemade look.
 My favorite rustic fruit tart is one of Jacque Pépin’s made with apples and a simple crust that doesn’t even need chilling.

-I bake this rustic onion tart on a pizza pan but you can also just use a baking sheet.
 I recommend using your favorite pie dough recipe for the base.
 (Check out the one from the Pépin link above if you need a good crust recipe.)
-But if I’m being totally honest, I usually use a frozen pie crust in the name of saving time.
-(Like anything else, this onion side dish is better with homemade but is still perfectly satisfying using my shortcut.)
+Alternatively, you can use a frozen pie crust in the name of saving time.
+Like anything else, this sweet onion tart recipe is better with homemade.
+But it is still perfectly satisfying using this time-saving tip.

-The best onions to use in this tart recipe
+The best onions to use in this savory tart recipe

 The key to a delicious Sweet Onion Tart is using the best onions.
 I like the Texas Sweet Onions available in spring.
 It also works with Vidalia, Maui onions, etc. Just beware of onions that are starting to sprout.

-- 1 pie crust your favorite recipe or 1 frozen crust
+- 1 pie crust your favorite recipe or 1 frozen pie crust

 - 1 lb sweet onions (such as Vidalia, Walla Walla, etc.), approx. 2 medium-large onions